 Whilst I’m here JPG and JPEG are one and the same.
 But officially JPEG (Joint Photographic Experts Group) is more correct.

 Never use PNG for photos – it works – but the file size will be huge compared to JPG.

-- Optimise your image in your favourite photo editing software.
+- Export your image in your favourite photo editing software.
 Going above 80 JPG quality is pointless.
-For me, the average JPEG quality is around 50.
+For me, the average JPEG quality is around 40.
 Always experiment, every photo is different.
-Stay below 500kB in file size.
+Stay below 500kB in file size if you can.

 - Upload your image to the WordPress or the web.